What is Tzimtzum?

 Luria's question

-The Lurianic system begins from a philosophical problem the earlier Kabbalah had not posed in this form.
-If the Ein Sof — Hebrew for no end, the infinite — is everywhere and everything, then there is no room outside it in which a finite world could exist.
-The doctrine of tzimtzum — contraction — is Isaac Luria's (1534–1572) answer.
-Before creation, the Ein Sof withdrew itself from a central point, leaving a ḥalal or vacated space in which finite existence became possible.
-Into that vacated space the Ein Sof then emitted a ray of light — the kav — through which the structured world of the ten sefirot and the four worlds (atzilut, beriah, yetzirah, asiyah) was constructed.
-The doctrine is paradoxical in a register the tradition embraces rather than apologises for: the Ein Sof must in some sense remain present within the vacated space — without it nothing could come into being there at all — while simultaneously being withdrawn from it.
-The contradiction is structural rather than a flaw in the exposition, and the school's later commentators distinguish between a literal and a non-literal tzimtzum without ever resolving which is meant.
+The Lurianic system begins from a problem the earlier Kabbalah had not posed in this form.
+If the Ein Sof, Hebrew for no end or the infinite, is everywhere and everything, there is no room outside it where a finite world could exist.
+Tzimtzum is Isaac Luria's (1534–1572) answer.
+Before creation, the Ein Sof withdrew from a central point, leaving a ḥalal, a vacated space.
+Into that space the Ein Sof then emitted a ray of light, the kav, through which the structured world of the ten sefirot and the four worlds (atzilut, beriah, yetzirah, asiyah) was built.

 The shattered vessels and the work of repair